 The direction of the gestureAmount matches the user's "scroll content" preference setting as set in

-direction, which is based on a user preference.
+is, which is based on a user preference.

-Inverted From Device
+Direction Inverted From Device

 Upon completion, the gesture amount will animate to one of the following values: -1, 0, 1.